County of Holland: Geography

 The county covered an area roughly corresponding to the current Dutch provinces of North Holland and South Holland, as well as the northwestern part of the current province of North Brabant (roughly between the towns of Willemstad, Geertruidenberg and Werkendam), and the islands of Terschelling, Vlieland, Urk and Schokland, though it did not include the island of Goeree-Overflakkee.

-In the early Middle Ages, large parts of the area covered by the present day Netherlands were covered by peat bogs.
+In the early Middle Ages, large parts of the area covered by the present-day Netherlands were covered by peat bogs.
 These bogs limited the size of arable land in the Netherlands, but also proved to be a good source of fuel.
-Around 950, small scale reclamation was started on the enormous bogs in Holland and Utrecht, probably set in motion by the minor nobility.
+Around 950, small-scale reclamation was started on the enormous bogs in Holland and Utrecht, probably set in motion by the minor nobility.
 In the 11th century the 'Great Reclamation' started, under the control of the counts of Holland and the bishops of Utrecht.
-Until the 13th century, large amounts of land was reclaimed between the IJ bay in the north, the dunes in the west, the Lek and Waal rivers in the south and the Old Rhine in the east.
+Until the 13th century, large amounts of land were reclaimed between the IJ bay in the north, the dunes in the west, the Lek and Waal rivers in the south and the Old Rhine in the east.

 Before the Great Reclamation, the borders between the county of Holland and the bishopric of Utrecht were unclear, and there existed a literal no-man's land.
 However, during the reclamation the counts of Holland managed to expand their influence at the cost of Utrecht.